 The Final Report should review whether the existing product licencing conditions are sufficient to regulate the conduct of product issuers.
-If the Panel are of the view that these conditions are insufficient, the Report should recommend that statutory duties to the consumer and/or to protect the stability and transparency of the Australian financial system should be implemented.
+If the Panel are of the view that these conditions are

+3 Financial System Inquiry, 'Final Report' (December 2014) p 217 insufficient, the Report should recommend that statutory duties to the consumer and/or to protect the stability and transparency of the Australian financial system should be implemented.